Space to speak

 How I work

-Psychoanalytic psychotherapy is a talking treatment that unfolds over time.
 Unlike more directive forms of therapy, I don’t give advice or offer solutions.
-Instead, I listen—carefully, and without judgement.
-The work is led by your speech: what you say, how you say it, and even what remains unsaid.
+Instead, I listen carefully and without judgement.
+The work is led by your speech: what you say, how you say it and even what remains unsaid.

 Sessions typically take place once or twice weekly, at the same time each week, and last between 20-50 minutes.
 This regular rhythm supports the unfolding of the work and the building of a therapeutic frame.

 What brings someone to therapy isn’t always clear at first.
-You may be experiencing anxiety, sadness, difficulties in relationships, or a more general sense of unease or confusion.
-Whatever it is, you begin by speaking—without pressure or expectation—allowing space for something new to emerge.
+You may be experiencing anxiety, sadness, difficulties in relationships or a more general sense of unease or confusion.
+Whatever it is, you begin by speaking, allowing space for something new to emerge.

 My approach is grounded in the traditions of Freud and Lacan, which means I work with the unconscious.
 Patterns, slips, repetitions, and memories can all hold meaning that is unique to you.
 This work is about coming to know yourself differently.